sammyfilly/aws-lambda-developer-guide/doc_source/services-ec2.md

 For details on configuring events in EventBridge \(CloudWatch Events\), see [Using AWS Lambda with Amazon EventBridge \(CloudWatch Events\)](services-cloudwatchevents.md)\.
 For an example function that processes Amazon EBS snapshot notifications, see [Amazon EventBridge \(CloudWatch Events\) for Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-cloud-watch-events.html) in the Amazon EC2 User Guide for Linux Instances\.

 You can also use the AWS SDK to manage instances and other resources with the Amazon EC2 API\.
-For a tutorial with a sample application in C\#, see [Tutorial: Using AWS SDK for \.NET to manage Amazon EC2 Spot Instances](services-ec2-tutorial.md)\.

 ## Permissions<a name="services-ec2-permissions"></a>